ayush194/Snooker/Readme.md

 make
 ```

-Now you can run the program by simply running the binary created.
+Run the program by simply running the binary created.
 ```
 ./snooker
 ```